JeganS948/project2/README.md

  <img src="Images/erd.png">

 ## Transform
- * We will us Jupyter Notebook to combine and clean our data.
+ * We will use Jupyter Notebook to combine and clean our data.
 Steps include:

 Trip Data